Yuciena/wheelchair-design-platform/README.md

 #### Find the MAC address of your feather and add it to the .env file
 #### Put the main components on the wheelchair and wire the components
 see the previous chapter (Components)
 #### Run the code from the file of subscrib_gatt_orientation.py
 #### GO to Grafana, select the property ID and set the value of your data and then you can see the data visualization in Grafana

-## Files in the directory 'wheelchair':
+## Remaining files in the directory 'wheelchair':

-### bno055_gatt_service
-This code is run on the Blue Feather to detect the orientation from the orientation sensor.
-It writes the data to both the serial port of the laptop and the serial port of the bluetooth device.
-Anyone who subscribes to the bluetooth device can see the data.

-### IRDistance_gatt_service
-This code is run on the Blue Feather to detect the distance of an object to the proximity sensor.
-It writes the data to both the serial port of the laptop and the serial port of the bluetooth device.
-Anyone who subscribes to the bluetooth device can see the data.

-### push_button_led_log
-This code is run on an arduino board to detect whether the button is pressed or not.
-If the button is pressed =, the LED goes on.
-If the button is not pressed the LED will be off.
-This code has been copied from the arduino example folder of the main repository to explore how activity of a button can be detected and how to send a signal to the LED.
-For the project this code can be broken down into the a piece for warning the IKEA staff (button) and warning the user of the risk of falling (LED).

 ### dcd_hub.py
-This code has been used to test the connection with the server used for this project.
+This code can be used to test the connection with the server used for this project.
 It will indicate whether the connection has been established successfully or not.

 ### get_started.py
-This code has been used to test whether we were able to receive data on Grafana, a data visualisation tool connected to the dcd_hub (server).
+This code can be used to test whether you are able to receive data on Grafana, a data visualisation tool connected to the dcd_hub (server).
 It generates a random property with a unique ID, which can be used to identify the property on Grafana.

-### serial_example.py
-This code is meant to read data from the serial port of your laptop and send it to the server, so that it can be visualised on Grafana.

-### subscribe_gatt_orientation.py
-This code is run on the raspberry pi to subscribe the pi to the Blue Feather.
-The raspberry pi will read the data from the orientation sensor that the Feather is sending and then the pi sends it to the dcd_hub server, so that it can be visualised on grafana.

-### subscribe_gatt_proximity.py
-This code is run on the raspberry pi to subscribe the pi to the Blue Feather.
-The raspberry pi will read the data from the proximity sensor that the Feather is sending and then the pi sends it to the dcd_hub server, so that it can be visualised on grafana.

-### ml/1_collect_and_label.py
-...

 # Wheelchair Design Platform